JeffersonPinoNarvaez/vagrant-tensorflow/README.md

 - tensorflow-mnist-example.py
 - Vagrantfile

-The Vagranfile cointains all the code needed to install our new ubuntu node.
+The Vagranfile contains all the code needed to install our new Ubuntu node.

-Once we are located inside our project folder, run:
+Once we are located inside our project folder, run the following:

-This will start up our vagran enviroment:
+This will start up our vagrant environment:
 ```bash
   vagrant init
 ```

-We can now start downloading and initilizing our machine:
+We can now start downloading and initializing our machine:
 ```bash
   vagrant up
 ```

 ## Connecting to our box.

-we can check if our box was succesfully installed with the following command:
+we can check if our box was successfully installed with the following command:

 This command is going to list all available vagrant boxes running:
 ```bash
   vagrant status
 ```

-In order to connect to our box, we need to run the following command:
+To connect to our box, we need to run the following command:

-If everything went as planned we must see our ubuntu command line:
+If everything went as planned we must see our Ubuntu command line:
 ```bash
   vagrant ssh tensorFlowClient
 ```

 ## Executing our tensorflow test.

 Our Vagrantfile already includes a line for setting up a shared folder between our machine and host.
-This will allow us to transfer easly files between machine.
+This will allow us to transfer easily files between machines.

 ```bash
   tensorFlowClient.vm.synced_folder "./sharedFolder", "/home/vagrant/sharedFolder"